alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

     6. The game shall respond to player input within 0.5 seconds.
     7. A saved game file shall not exceed 2mb.
     8. A saved game shall load in no more than 1 second.
+    9. The game executable shall not be larger than 300kb.

 2. Security Requirements
     1. The game shall not store any information about the user.
     2. The game shall not request any administrator privilege to run.
+    3. The game executable shall not modify any files except for savegame.sav.
+    4. The game executable shall not modify any files outside of the folder where it is located.
+    5. Users shall not be required to set up an account or enter user credentials to download the game executable.

 3. Operational Requirements
     1. The game shall be playable on Windows 10 Home and MacOS Monterey 12.5.1.